 Note that most Venus Flytraps produce different kinds of leaves throughout the growing season.
 Those produced at the start and end of the growing season (spring and autumn) tend to be lower-growing with heart-shaped petioles, while those produced in summer are held up higher on narrow, elongated petioles.

 An alternative peat-free growing media is pure long fibre sphagnum moss.
-I’ve had good success growing my own flytraps in pure sphagnum, and while it can be more expensive than a peat-based mix, I’d highly recommend trying this sustainable approach.
+I’ve had good success growing my own flytraps in pure sphagnum, and while it can be more expensive than a peat-based mix, it’s one of several peat-free solutions you might try.

 During the growing season, you should stand the pot in about 1 cm of water (about ⅓ inch) and avoid watering from the top.
 They prefer to grow in soil which is wet, but not completely waterlogged.
 During winter they require less water, and the soil should be kept just damp.